 - transoral resection of the larynx (TORL)

-Your doctor uses a laser to remove tissue.
-The laser cuts through tissue in the same way as a surgical knife (scalpal) but causes less bleeding.
+Transoral means your surgeon removes tissue through your mouth.
+They use a laser.
+The laser cuts through tissue in the same way as a surgical knife (scalpel) but causes less bleeding.
 The type of laser most often used is a carbon dioxide laser.

 Laser surgery through the mouth is a treatment for early stage and locally advanced laryngeal cancers.